suvrotica/SuvroTuitionBlog/src/lib/posts/HolyFatAss.md

 I like fish, bengali sweets, mangoes,<br>
 And ghee with boiled basmati white rice.<br>
 <br>
-I shit and with it proselytize a fool,<br>
+With my fresh morning stool I proselytize a fool,<br>
 Usually it's with a rama or krishna hiss,<br>
 Or I use loony chants from camel boy,<br>
 Mohammed I think his name is.<br>